HanneWillems/PredSim-workshop-ESMAC-2026/S3 Orthosis/README.md

 ![picture](Plotting/Fig1.png)

-The most noticable effects of weakness are:
+The healthy simulation (red) generally matches data (grey) better than the simulation with imposed weakness of the tibialis anterior (yellow).
+This makes sense, because this data is from healthy participants.
+The most noticeable effects of weakness are:
 -   Right ankle: weak (yellow) has smaller (i.e. more negative) ankle angles, which correspond to more plantar flexion.
 This is due to the tibialis anterior weakness.
 -   Right knee: weak (yellow) has smaller (i.e. more negative) knee angles, which correspond to more flexion.
 This may be a compensation to make sure the foot clears the ground during swing.
 -   Left knee: weak (yellow) has larger (i.e. more positive) knee angles, which correspond to more extension.
 This may be a compensation to help ground clearance of the right foot during swing.